DataDog/apigentools/docs/index.md

 * It will be generated inside `generated/my-api-client-go` directory.
 * Only the `v1` client will be generated.
 If you ever add another version of this API, you'll need to also explicitly add it to its `spec_versions`.
 * The code for `v1` of the API will reside under `generated/my-api-client-go/myapi_v1`.
 See [config.yaml format](spec_repo.md#configconfigyaml) for information on how the `version_path_template` works.
+* Thanks to using the `generation.default` section, all of your major API versions will use the same process for generating their code.
+You can override this behaviour later on per major API version if you wish.
+* The command uses a [builtin function](spec_repo.md#functions-in-commands) that expands to the proper command using openapi-generator to generate your code.

 Next, add an openapi-generator configuration file for Go, called `config/languages/go_v1.json`: